-We got a bit more inspiration from the Horrible Histories video handing out writing assignments.
+We got a bit more inspiration from the Horrible Histories video handing out writing assignments (our original inspiration video has been taken down, so I’m including the official Horrible Histories World War 1 playlist).
 Then we might have wasted an hour or so watching their videos.
-Which reminds me I need to add their videos in to my other World War 1 posts….
+This reminds me I need to add their videos in to my other World War 1 posts….

 End results of our World War 1 writing assignment

 After they’d gotten over the shock that I expected them to actually write stuff, they suddenly had great bouts of inspiration, but all along the same lines.
 They got around my saying “You can’t all write on the same topic,” by not writing about it on the same day.